onmyway133/awesome-swiftui/README.md

 - [Introducing SwiftUI](https://developer.apple.com/tutorials/swiftui) - Create beautiful, dynamic apps faster than ever before.
 - [iOS App Dev with SwiftUI](https://developer.apple.com/tutorials/app-dev-training/) - Create apps using SwiftUI and Xcode.
 Build Scrumdinger, an app that keeps track of daily scrums

+### WWDC

+- [WWDC2019 SwiftUI Essentials](https://netsplit.com/swiftui) - Take your first deep-dive into building an app with SwiftUI.
+Learn about Views and how they work
+- [WWDC0291 226 Data Flow Through SwiftUI](https://developer.apple.com/videos/play/wwdc2019/226/) - Learn how to connect your data as dependencies while keeping the UI fully predictable and error free
+- [WWDC2020 Data Essentials in SwiftUI](https://developer.apple.com/videos/play/wwdc2020/10040/) - Discover @State and @Binding, two powerful tools that can preserve and seamlessly update your Source of Truth

 ### Newsletter

 - [SwiftUI Weekly](http://weekly.swiftwithmajid.com/) - The curated collection of links about SwiftUI.
 Delivered every Monday